maresoftik/maresoftik/README.md

 # 💫 Hello World!
-I'm Rita, a student with passionate about programming:
+I'm Rita, a student with passionate about programming
 🌸 currently learning JavaScript and C++<br>🏫 studying at the college in Poland to become IT specialist<br>🦑 Fun fact: I dont know how to code without tea or coffee